 Dr. Maria is an infant-parent mental health consultant and continues to support women and families as a supervisor at The Codependency Clinic.
 Dr. Maria is also a couples therapist using The Gottman Method.

-Dr. Maisel-White completed her undergraduate education at Notre Dame De Namur, where she graduated with honors from their Fine Arts and Psychology department.
+Dr. Maisel-White is an adjunct professor teaching Family Systems Therapy at The Wright Institute.
+She completed her undergraduate education at Notre Dame De Namur, where she graduated with honors from their Fine Arts and Psychology department.
 She was a professional artist and additionally received a wealth of experience working in social justice spaces prior to completing her clinical psychology doctorate degree at The Wright Institute in Berkeley, CA.

 At the Wright, she was fortunate to receive training offering trauma informed and evidence based therapies before completing her post-doctoral residency at Kaiser Permanente Oakland in their Addiction Medicine Department.
 In graduate school, Bette developed a special interest in working in the field of addiction and codependency psychology.
 Her studies and clinical experience helped her to understand the impact that intergenerational trauma and addiction have had on her own life and family system.

 Dr. Maisel-White has additional training in EMDR, The Pia Mellody Model, Attachment Based Family Therapy, Solution Focused therapy and CBT/ACT.
 Her orientation is deeply rooted in Anti Racism and Postmodern Feminist Practice.
 She has a passion for working with LGBTQ+A2 folks, creatives, ADHD, neurodivergent folks, as well as Complex PTSD (C-PTSD) .

 Supervisor: Dr. Rachel Rosenfeld